HIllya51/LunaTranslator/.github/README_en.md

 - **Clipboard** Supports retrieving text from the clipboard for translation and can also output extracted text to the clipboard.

-- **Network Service** Provides some [HTTP/WebSocket APIs](https://docs.lunatranslator.org/tcpapi.html) for interaction with other programs.

 #### Translator

 Supports almost all conceivable translation engines, including: